OPMDG/check_pgactivity/README.rst

  This service raise a Critical if it doesn't find exactly ONE valid master cluster (ie. critical when 0 or 2 and more masters).

+\ **invalid_indexes**\  (8.4+)

+Check if there is any invalid indexes in a database.

+A critical alert is raised if an invalid index is detected.

+ This service supports both \ ``--dbexclude``\  and \ ``--dbinclude``\  parameters.

+This service supports a \ ``--exclude ``\ parameter to exclude indexes matching the given regular expression.
+The regular expression applies to "database.schema_name.index_name".
+This allows you to filter either on a relation name for all schemas and databases, filter on a qualified named index (schema + index) for all databases or filter on a qualified named index in only one database.

+You can use multiple \ ``--exclude ``\  parameters.

+Perfdata will return the number of invalid indexes per database.

+A list of invalid indexes detail will be returned after the perfdata.
+This list contains the fully qualified index name.
+If excluded index is set, the number of exclude index is returned.

 \ **is_hot_standby**\  (9.0+)